Raccoon Police Station: In video games

 During the September 1998 Raccoon City T-Virus outbreak, many of the series' central characters seek refuge within the precinct, including Leon S. Kennedy and Claire Redfield.
 One day before them, S.T.A.R.S.
-Alpha Team operatives Brad Vickers and Jill Valentine holed up in the precinct while being pursued by one of Umbrella's deadly Bio-Organic Weapons, Nemesis, with Vickers being brutally killed by the creature at the precinct entrance (except in the Resident Evil 3 remake, where he's bitten and infected by a zombie before stumbling to the police department to bite and mortally wound officer Marvin Branagh).
+Alpha Team operatives Brad Vickers and Jill Valentine hole up in the precinct while being pursued by one of Umbrella's deadly Bio-Organic Weapons, Nemesis, with Vickers being brutally killed by the creature at the precinct entrance.

 The station is temporarily used as a rallying point and temporary shelter for surviving citizens during the incident, including the survivors of Resident Evil Outbreak: File 2.
 The "Desperate Times" scenario details the escape of a handful of officers and survivors the day before the arrival of Jill Valentine and Brad Vickers.

-Eventually the building suffers the same fate as the rest of Raccoon City, when it is annihilated by the United States government to prevent the spread of the T-Virus.
+Eventually the building suffers the same fate as the rest of Raccoon City, when it is annihilated by the United States government to prevent the spread of the T-Virus during the events of Resident Evil 3: Nemesis (1999).

+In Resident Evil Requiem, set 28 years after Raccoon City's destruction, Leon returns to the ruined city in pursuit of former Umbrella scientist Victor Gideon, briefly passing through the police station to reach a secret Umbrella facility beneath the city known as the ARK.

+A replica of the station is featured in Umbrella Corps.

-In 2021 the Raccoon Police Station was added to the survival horror game Dead by Daylight as one of its playable maps.
-It's split into two variants; the east wing and west wing.
+Outside of the Resident Evil series, the Raccoon Police Station was added to the survival horror game Dead by Daylight as one of its playable maps in 2021.
+The east wing and west wing of the station appear as separate map variants.

-Footage of the announcement trailer for Resident Evil Requiem shows the remains of the police station and of Raccoon City as well after its destruction during the events of Resident Evil 3: Nemesis (1999).

 In other media

+The Raccoon Police Station was featured in a live action Japanese commercial of Resident Evil 2 (Biohazard 2 in Japan) directed by George A. Romero in 1998.
+The commercial was filmed on location at Lincoln Heights Jail in Los Angeles, California.

-The Raccoon Police Station first appeared on film in Resident Evil: Apocalypse (2004).
+The police station first appeared on film in Resident Evil: Apocalypse (2004).
 During the viral outbreak in Raccoon City, a large number of infections occurred in the station, as violent, infected people were arrested and brought to the department, where they attacked officers and other prisoners.
 By the time the city was sealed, the R.P.D.'s headquarters building was abandoned.

 The station appears again in Resident Evil: Welcome to Raccoon City (2021), where the protagonists seek weapons, and are subsequently forced to escape after it is overrun by zombies.